 How to whitewash bright brickwork

 So.
-What happens if you’ve exposed, cleaned up and sealed your brickwork but it’s… not how you imagined?
-Because of the cream paint patina on ours, I’m often asked if we whitewashed.
+What happens if you expose, clean up and seal your brickwork but doesn’t look the way you hoped?
+Because of the cream paint patina on ours, I receive a lot of questions asking we we whitewashed our brick.
 The answer is no, but whitewashing is a good option if your brickwork is too dark or bright for your liking.

 Whitewashing basically involves watering down white emulsion paint, and thinly applying it to your brickwork to lighten and soften the appearance.
 This piece from Home Depot is a simple step-by-step guide to effective white-washing, including what ratio of paint to use and how many coats you may need.